 SEO and website accessibility in today’s IoT-era

-Our times today get marked by the influx of multiple IoT devices, like iPads, iPhone, Amazon Echo, and the like.
-These products and devices are designing more omnichannel experiences all through numerous touchpoints, contexts, and tools.
+Our times today get marked by the influx of multiple IoT devices, like iPads, iPhones, Amazon Echo, and the like.
+These products and devices are designing more omnichannel experiences through numerous touchpoints, contexts, and tools.

 The way SEO and website accessibility syncs in